akshat0123/get_bills/README.md

 that this is multi-threaded (at least multithreading as far as python supports multithreading... look up python multithreading if you want to know more about that), it will still take a looong time to run.

+##Supplements
+`create_filelist.py` is a simple script that creates a filelist and a bash script to be run by stanford corenlp to tag all the files retrieved by `get_bills.py`.
+Just place it in the same directory where the stanford corenlp directory as well as the directory of bills is placed and it will generate a bash script that will tag the the bills once it is placed in the stanford corenlp directory and run from there.

+`analysis.py` performs keyword extraction on all of the tagged bils created by running the script created by `create_filelist.py`, and creates two plots displaying the performance of multiple methods of keyword extraction.
+Once it is placed in the same directory as the tagged bills directory, it can be run as is (`python analysis.py`).